TuanDao-0110/java_doubleMatrix/README.md

 ## Exercise 1:
-<li>Find the first even number in the 2D array
+- Find the first even number each row in the `2D array`